What is app engagement and how to measure it

 1200 / 6000 х 100 = 20%

-But there are more app engagement metrics — for example, session length and session intervals.
-It’s more descriptive than active users because “active” is not specific enough, especially if you choose the default criterion or a long time period.
+However, there are more app engagement metrics — for example, session length and session intervals.
+It’s more descriptive than active users because “active” is not specific enough, especially if you choose the default criterion or a long period.
 Apart from that, apps like habit trackers require daily usage.
 And mobile games require long engaged sessions without distractions.
-In these cases session length and session intervals are more informative.
+In these cases, session length and session intervals are more informative.

 LTV = Revenue gained during the chosen time period / Number of users acquired during the chosen time period

-But this formula emits users that downloaded the app but didn’t bring any revenue.
+But this formula emits users who downloaded the app but didn’t bring any revenue.
 There’s a more accurate formula:

 ARPU x Lifetime, where ARPU is the average revenue per user, and Lifetime is the average time users stay active in your app.

 LTV as an engagement metric is not always representative enough.
-But monitoring LTV and values from the formula like Lifetime can help you discover unhealthy trends — like users not buying a subscription after a trial period or deleting games with in-app purchases.
+However, monitoring LTV and values from formulas like Lifetime can help you discover unhealthy trends, such as users not buying a subscription after a trial period or deleting games with in-app purchases.

-But what if you calculated app engagement metrics and discovered that the number of active users decreased, the average session interval is 3 weeks, and Lifetime shrank from one year to two months?
+But what if you calculated app engagement metrics and discovered that the number of active users decreased, the average session interval was 3 weeks, and the Lifetime shrank from one year to two months?
 There are many strategies you can use to increase app engagement — let’s discuss them.

 How to increase app engagement